csc-training/elements-of-hpc/intro/applications.md

 TODO: expand maybe a bit?

-In order to understand effects of carbon emissions to the climate, simulations over long time scales are needed.
-The video below shows a millenium scale simulations concerning surface air temperature in the Arctic and Greenland glacier ice thickness, e.g. when will the Arctic see ice be gone during summer and during winter according to the simulations.
+In order to understand the climate effects of carbon emissions, simulations over long time scales are needed.
+The video below shows a millenium-scale simulation concerning the surface air temperature in the Arctic and the Greenland glacier ice thickness, answering questions such as when the Arctic ice is gone during the summer and winter.

 [Video](https://esticc.net/highlights/visualisations/)